Differentiable graph-structured models for inverse design of lattice materials: Introduction

+Conventionally these mechanical lattice materials are formed from periodically repeating unit cells, as this makes their properties addressable analytically and via numerical homogenization.
+Recent studies have pioneered deep neural networks toward inverse design of auxetic lattices, mapping subtle design variations in unit cell construction parameters to gains in total effective lattice properties via surrogate models of homogenization at much lower computational cost \cite{wang2020datastruct, liao2022deep}.
+While powerful, homogenization assumes uniformity of lattice properties throughout the global material, and does not account for, e.g., local imperfections, stress concentrations and edge-effects from partially constrained unit cells.

-Contrary to periodic lattice materials used for lightweighting (such as hexagonal honeycombs), irregular architected materials – similar to those found in nature – have been shown to boast extraordinary damage tolerance \citep{aranguren2018designing}, anisotropic functional grading \citep{kumar2020inverse} and other surprising properties emerging from local defects and aperiodicity.
-Control over the most mechanically ‘beneficial’ features of these irregular tilings must happen at local defects and cannot be exerted analytically \citep{bonfanti2020automatic}, leaving a near-infinite space of heterogenous geometric combinations not easily modelled.
+Contrary to periodic lattice materials used for lightweighting (such as hexagonal honeycombs), irregular architected materials – similar to those found in nature – have been shown to boast extraordinary damage tolerance \cite{aranguren2018designing}, anisotropic functional grading \cite{kumar2020inverse} and other surprising properties emerging from local defects and aperiodicity.
+Control over the most mechanically ‘beneficial’ features of these irregular tilings must happen at local defects and cannot be exerted analytically \cite{bonfanti2020automatic}, leaving a near-infinite space of heterogenous geometric combinations not easily modelled.
 For this reason, most modern synthetic lattice designs have been restricted to periodic structures, leaving out an ever-growing design space whose potential remains untapped.

-We propose a graph-based numerical approach for characterising and inverse-designing emergent properties of lattices with irregular geometries.
-Inspired by recent work \citep{ross2021using}, the core idea of our methodology is to represent lattice materials as heterogeneous graphs and perform computations directly on the topology of this graph using an operation called ‘message passing’.
-This enables a seamless flow of material property information from local features (e.g. between 2 nodes) up to the global lattice, thereby linking effective mechanical properties of the superstructure to local defects in a differentiable way.
-More specifically, using message passing, we construct a differentiable forward model to predict mechanical properties of lattice materials.
-The forward model is then used in reverse through the application of automatic differentiation to change local lattice properties -- such as beam existence or characteristics of individual beams -- until a lattice with a set of desired global mechanical properties has been found (\cref{fig:intro}).
-Thus, the proposed framework enables real-time structural feedback and inverse design for arbitrary lattices, including complicated irregular topologies as found in natural materials.
+To tap into this design space, we propose a gradient-descent-based optimisation approach for inverse-designing emergent properties of irregular lattices.
+The core idea of our methodology is to represent lattice materials as heterogeneous graphs and perform computations directly on the topology of this graph using an operation called ‘message passing’.
+This allows us to seamlessly link effective mechanical properties of the superstructure to local lattice elements (e.g. defects) in a differentiable way -- hence enabling the usage of gradient descent to iteratively apply targeted modifications to the lattice, reaching a design with desired properties after only tens to hundreds of iterations.